Villa de Leyva

 Another of the town's churches is the Iglesia del Carmen (photo, above) a block north-east of Plaza Mayor.
 It has a small park in front it.
 Continue one block further and then walk a block to the right to reach Parque Ricaurte with La Iglesia de San Agustin just behind it.

 To the north-west of Villa de Leyva lies a small desertous area.
-About 3km along the main road leading to Santa Sofia on the left A lake outside Villa de Leyvaare a series of small lakes of a striking sky blue colour (photo, left).
+About 3km along the main road leading to Santa Sofia on the left are a series of small lakes known as Pozos Azules of a striking sky blue colour.

 A couple more kms down the main road brings you to El Fosil (a museum dedicated to a dinosaur fossil) and a couple more to El Infiernito, an archaelogical site.